IABTechLab/uid2-examples/publisher/server_only/README.md

-# UID2 Publisher Integration Example (Custom, Server-Only)
+# UID2 Publisher Integration Example (Custom, Server Only)

-This example demonstrates how a content publisher can use the UID2 services to implement the [custom UID2 publisher integration workflow](https://github.com/UnifiedID2/uid2docs/blob/main/api/v1/guides/custom-publisher-integration.md)
+This example demonstrates how a content publisher can work with UID2 services to implement UID2 publisher custom integration workflow (XREF).

-For an example application using the [Client-Side Identity JavaScript SDK](https://github.com/UnifiedID2/uid2docs/blob/main/api/v1/sdks/client-side-identity-v1.md), see [UID2 Publisher Integration Example (Standard)](../standard/README.md).
+While the example application is implemented in JavaScript using node.js, it is not  a requirement.

-NOTE: While the server side of the example application is implemented in JavaScript using node.js, it is not a requirement.
-You can use any technology of your choice and refer to the example application for illustration of the functionality that needs to be implemented.
+One can be implement a UID2-enabled application using any technology of their choice, and use this example as a reference of the functionality that needs to be considered.

-## Build and Run the Example Application
+## Building and Running the Example

-The easiest way to try the example is to use the following docker build command:
+The easiest way to trying the example is to rely on docker:

 ```
 docker build . -t uid2-publisher-server